jinjagit/blogger/README.md

 ### L5 No \*\_sorcery\_core.rb file created on bin/rails generate...

-This is very likely not a problem with Rails 4.0.0, but I don't know for sure.
+This is very likely not a problem with Rails 4.0.0, but I don't know for sure (not tested).
 With Rails 5.0.0 however, following the tutorial instructions does not result in the creation of the \*\_sorcery\_core.rb file in db/migrate, when the <code>bin/rails generate sorcery:install --model=Author</code> command is run.
-This means none of the login stuff will work.
+This means none of the login / authentication stuff will work.

 I found a solution [here](https://github.com/Sorcery/sorcery/issues/145#issuecomment-416462868), which involves locating the .../sorcery/lib/generators/sorcery/install_generator.rb file (you will need to search your computer for the location) and commenting out a line.
 The line actually looked a little different (another Rails version difference).
 For me, the line to comment out was: